loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-63-future-of-mathematics.md

 **Biological Reality**: Mathematical theories of life and evolution.

-**Mental Reality**: Mathematical description of consciousness and cognition.
+**Mental Reality**: Mathematical description of observer and cognition.

 **Social Reality**: Mathematical theories of human organization and culture.